 The coronavirus pandemic is exacerbating existing inequalities for young women, leaving many feeling underpaid, undervalued and worried about the future, a new survey has found.

-In its survey, Young Women’s Trust heard evidence about the impact coronavirus is having on the work, finances and wellbeing of almost 200 young women aged 18-30.
+In its survey, Young Women’s Trust heard evidence about the impact coronavirus is having on the work, finances and wellbeing of almost 200 young women aged 18 to 30.

 This new research comes as studies show young women are disproportionately likely to work in the sectors that have been worst affected by the lockdown and are facing financial difficulties as a result.
-53 per cent of the women who responded to the survey reported being financially affected by the crisis, with 20 per cent having already lost their job or future work because of the lockdown.
+53% of the women who responded to the survey reported being financially affected by the crisis, with 20% having already lost their job or future work because of the lockdown.

 Young women reported taking on significant unpaid caring responsibilities as people fall ill with the virus and children remain unable go to school or daycare.
 They are also making a significant contribution to their communities as key workers, facing substantial health risks themselves.